cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 ### Definitions

-All definitions are like their top level counter part, except that `in` followed by an expression is written afterwords
+Definitions within an expression are like their top level counterparts, except that `in` followed by an expression must be written after the definition.

 1. Let